 The work needs to be clearly explained in the documentation and appropriately presented for assessment.
 The documentation should include at least one image with explanatory text(no more than 300 words).
 Please include relevant information such as the context you were working within, title, materials, dimensions and date and in the case of an exhibition give the title, the exhibition space and list other exhibitors.
 In the case of group work your individual role should be articulated.

 For formative assessment this could take the form of a proposal.
 This body of work will be assessed against Learning Outcome 1.

+For formative assessment in December one of these critical reviews should be completed.
 This body of work will be assessed against Learning Outcome 2.

 3. Six additional images of work installed and documented.
 This could be work that was installed in a Project Space or in other bookable spaces in college.
 Equally the installation of work could have taken place in spaces external to ECA.
 It could be work that was installed on an individual basis or as part of a group show.
 Please include relevant information such as title, materials, dimensions, date and where the work was installed.